The Crucifixion of the King of Glory is the perfect read for Holy Week.

 A Greek Orthodox Presbytera (wife of a priest), Constantinou remarked on the crucifixion:

-The cross perfectly, profoundly, and wordlessly communicates the limitless, irrational, underserved, and inexplicable love of God.
+The cross perfectly, profoundly, and wordlessly communicates the limitless, irrational, undeserved, and inexplicable love of God.

 The Crucifixion of the King of Glory, p.331